Kaiser HMO Signature

 Prescription Drug Plan

-Kaiser covers prescription drugs with a $15/$25/$40 copayment for prescriptions purchased at a Kaiser center and a $20/$45/$60 copayment for prescriptions purchased at a participating community pharmacy.
+Kaiser provides prescription drug coverage at a Kaiser center pharmacies and participating community pharmacies.
 No reimbursement is made for prescriptions purchased outside of a Kaiser center or participating community pharmacy.
 Mail order pharmacy is also available for 90-day supply.

 Filing a Claim